milanaryal/milanaryal.github.io/_posts/2014/2014-11-22-making-fluid-and-responsive-embedded-videos.md

 ---
 layout: post
 title: Making fluid and responsive embedded videos
-subtitle: This tutorial helps you to have fluid width embedded videos in your responsive web design.
+excerpt: This tutorial helps you to have fluid width embedded videos in your responsive web design.
 author: Milan Aryal
 date: 2014-11-22T19:32:39+05:45
 ---